vamise/nft-marketplace/ARCHITECTURE.md

 Furthermore, if your mint has one token in its supply, you can give it an additional decoration PDA, of type MasterEdition.
 This PDA denotes the mint as a special type of object that can mint other mints - which we call Editions (as opposed to MasterEditions because they can't print other mints themselves).
 This makes this mint like the "master records" that record studios used to use to make new copies of records back in the day.
 The MasterEdition PDA will take away minting and freezing authority from you in the process and will contain information about total supply, maximum possible supply, etc.

-The existence of Metadata and its sister PDA MasterEdition makes a very powerful combination for a mint that enables the entire rest of the Metaplex contract stack.
+The existence of Metadata and its sister PDA MasterEdition makes a very powerful combination for a mint that enables the entire rest of the NFT marketplace contract stack.
 Now you can create:

 - Normal mints that just have names (Metadata but no MasterEdition)
 - One of a kind NFTs (Metadata + MasterEdition with `max_supply` of 0)